ptaszekk/regex/README.md

 # regex

-this is supposed to count function calls and declarations throughout the code
+this is supposed to count function and variable declarations throughout the code